zuri-lang/zurilang.org/src/standard/hash.md

 #### hmac\_sha1(key, str)

-Returns the HMAC-SHA1 cyrptographic hash of the given string or bytes.
+Returns the HMAC-SHA1 cryptographic hash of the given string or bytes.

 ##### Parameters